Campaign/candidate e-mail firstname.lastname@example.org

-We are entirely volunteer-staffed and usually respond to e-mail, online feedback, or voicemail within 1 business day.
+N.B.: Our Association and Colin's campaign team is entirely volunteer-staffed and usually responds to e-mail, online feedback, or voicemail within 1 business day.

 Dr. Colin Carrie is the proud son of a career Royal Canadian Navy officer.
 His family settled in Oshawa when Colin was 15 years old.
 A graduate of Oshawa’s RS McLaughlin CVI, Colin earned a bachelor’s degree in kinesiology from the University of Waterloo and graduated from the Canadian Memorial Chiropractic College as a Doctor of Chiropractic in 1989.
 After graduation, Colin returned to Oshawa where he established his practice and raised his family.
 Colin and his wife Elizabeth have three children.